GaloisInc/crucible/uc-crux-llvm/README.md

 This approach is fairly different from UC-KLEE, which uses "lazy initialization", i.e., allocating memory *as it's used* by the program.

+See this blog post for more details: https://galois.com/blog/2021/10/under-constrained-symbolic-execution-with-crucible/.

 ## Building